Rij-kaa-rd/First-Stage-100Hires/README.md

 I installed them through the Extensions Marketplace in the editor sidebar instead.

 ### Git was not installed
-Cursor could not use commit and push features because Git was not installed locally.
+Cursor could not open repository and use commit and push features because Git was not installed locally.

 **Solution:**
 I installed Git and configured it to work with Cursor and GitHub.

-### Claude usage limitation
-The Claude extension required sufficient account credits/subscription access before prompts could be used.

-**Solution:**
-I reviewed the available access options and continued the setup with the accessible features.